-The College for Creative Studies offers six distinct graduate programs in Art Education, Color & Materials Design, Design for Climate Action, Motion Design, Transportation Design and User Experience Design.
+The College for Creative Studies offers seven distinct graduate programs in Art Education, Color & Materials Design, Design for Climate Action, Interdisciplinary Design Studies, Motion Design, Transportation Design and User Experience Design.

 Students participate in unique curricula that emphasize design making, research methods, and business practices.

 Color & Materials Design

 Making of all kinds = thinking, and is key to advancing creative inquiry.

 Through making, designers visualize and test ideas, and bring concepts to life!